Copenhagen guide | Intro

 Bierback's guide to

-It's been five wonderful years, and I look forward in many more.
-I've had the opportunity (just a tiny bit sarcastic) to move around a few times in Copenhagen, and had the chance to experience most of the areas as a resident.
+It's been five wonderful years since I moved to this brilliant city, and I look forward to many more.
+I've had the opportunity (just a tiny bit sarcastic) to move around quite a few times in Copenhagen, and had the chance to experience most of the areas as a resident.
 They all have their perks, and I would like to share my favourite places in each.

 - Part 1: Vesterbro